Rrrapture/ca-native-plant-garden/README.md

 *********

 MVP
-neighbors first - Lake Balboa area.
+neighbors first - Lake Balboa/Van Nuys area.

 no need to login or sign up if you just want to do temporary query and list of plants